-This section gives the conclusion to the study findings in relation to the study objectives and hypotheses; the study concluded that;
+The section gives the conclusion to the study findings in relation to the study objectives and hypotheses; The study concluded that;

-- 1. The number of boys is bigger than the number of girls in Kapsabet Division secondary schools though this difference is not that big.
-Many students in this division in form four are in the age bracket of between 15-20 years. - 2.
-The level of educational resources in kapsabet division is less sufficient in terms of human, material and physical resources. - 3.
+- 1. The number of boys is bigger than the number of girls in Pakwach District Primary schools though this difference is not that big.
+Many students in this District in form four are in the age bracket of between 15-20 years. - 2.
+The level of educational resources in Pakwach District is generally less sufficient in terms of human, material and physical resources. - 3.
 The level of teachers' productivity is less sufficient. - 4.
 There is a strong positive relationship between educational resources and teachers' productivity.